 AVR controlled signal generator-1 layer PCB prototype

-This is continuing of thread of making AVR controlled signal generator.
-This section is devoted for 1 layer PCB prototype making using ultraviolet light exposure and etching.
+This is continuing of the thread of making AVR controlled signal generator.
+This section is devoted to 1 layer PCB prototype making using ultraviolet light exposure and etching.

 I’ve chosen Eagle as PCB designing software.
-This is very handy software for making hobby circuits.
-Firs I designed circuit of AVR controlled signal generator:
+This is convenient software for making hobby circuits.
+First, I designed a circuit of AVR controlled signal generator:

 When Circuit is designed, then follows PCB tracing.
 The resulting PCB I got is here:

-For PCB making I am using the board already covered with photosensitive layer.
+For PCB making, I am using the board already covered with the photosensitive layer.
 You may buy them in the market:

 You have to peel the protective layer and expose through the mask: